warmana/cloudant-docs-fork/source/includes/api/_document.md

 A solution is to perform more advanced removal of tombstones using a [`validate_doc_update` function](http://docs.couchdb.org/en/1.6.1/couchapp/ddocs.html#validate-document-update-functions).

+A `validate_doc_update` function is stored in a design document.
+The function is executed every time a document is updated in the database.
-A `validate_doc_update` function is stored in a design document, and is used to prevent invalid or unauthorized document updates from being performed.
+The function can be used to prevent invalid or unauthorized document updates from being performed.

-The function works with:
+The function works using the following parameters:

 -	The new version of the document.
 -	The current version of the document in the database.